BurghardtLab/HostMutants2021_C86meliloti/readme.md

 ## Contents

-This repository contains the raw data and scripts for eunning the analyses presenting in the following manuscript
+This repository contains the raw data and scripts for running the analyses presenting in the following manuscript

 “Perturbation of known Medicago symbiosis genes tend to influence host